UbiquityDotNET/Llvm.NET/src/Interop/readme.md

 This folder contains the low level LLVM direct interop support.
 It requires specialized build ordering and processing, which is handled by the Build-Interop.ps1 PowerShell script.

-The nature of the .NET SDK projects and VCX projects makes drives the need for the script, instead of VS solution dependencies or even MSBuild project to project references.
+The nature of the .NET SDK projects and VCX projects drives the need for the script,instead of VS solution dependencies or even MSBuild project to project references.
 Unfortunately, due to the way multi-targeting is done in the newer C# SDK projects project to project references don't work.
 The VCXproj files don't have targets for all the .NET targets.
 Making that all work seamlessly in VS is just plain hard work that has, thus far, not worked particularly well.
-Thus, the design here uses a Simpler PowerShell script that takes care of building the correct platform+configuration+target framework combinations of each and finally builds the NuGet package from the resulting binaries.
+Thus, the design here uses a simpler PowerShell script that takes care of building the correct platform+configuration+target framework combinations of each and finally builds the NuGet package from the resulting binaries.